OpenKnowledgeMaps/Headstart/server/workers/README.md

 Following backend component containers are currently in `workers`:

 * dataprocessing: Executing the machine learning and natural language processing
-* services: a Flask-based API, providing endpoints for each integrated data source (e.g. TRIPLE)
+* services: a Flask-based API, providing endpoints for each integrated data source

 Each comes with a docker file (ending on `.docker`), which is used for creating a container, and a source code folder.